boardgameio/boardgame.io/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
-There are just a few guidelines that you need to follow.

-## Pull Requests

-We use GitHub pull requests for external contributions.
-Code must be well-tested and not decrease the testing coverage significantly.
+We use [Pull Requests](https://help.github.com/articles/about-pull-requests/) for external contributions.
+Code must be well-tested and not decrease the test coverage significantly.

 The following command must pass for a Pull Request to be considered: